ssatyam4753/hecate_adventures/README.md

 # hecate_adventures
-a website project for web technology using html and css
+a website project for web technology project using html and css